-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, weekend or early morning shifts. - You can claim the cost of using your car when you drive: - directly between separate jobs on the same day - for example, from your first job as a meat processor directly to your second job as a butcher - to and from an alternate workplace for the same employer on the same day - for example, between the abattoirs and your work site. - In limited circumstances, you can claim the cost of trips between home and work, where you carry bulky tools or equipment for work.
-You can claim a deduction for the cost of these trips if all of the following apply: - the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice
+- You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, from your first job as a cleaner to your second job as a waiter - to and from an alternate workplace for the same employer on the same day - for example, travelling between different houses that you clean. - You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, night cleaning shifts. - In limited circumstances, you can claim the cost of trips between home and work where you: - have shifting places of employment (that is, you don't have a fixed workplace and you continually travel from one work site to another during your workday) - carry bulky tools or equipment for work.
+You can claim a deduction for the cost of these trips if all of the following apply

-- the tools or equipment are bulky meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.
+- the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice - the tools or equipment are bulky meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.